 The aerospace supplier industry differs from traditional manufacturing industries in a number of material respects.
 An aerospace manufacturer develops relatively small quantities of highly specialized products on a contract basis.
 Accordingly, an aerospace manufacturer is more like a contractor, hired to complete a very customized and specialized project to the specifications of a customer.
 The up-front costs in developing such products that are incurred prior to the completion of the first production unit are significant.
-Up-front costs generally include engineering, design and manufacture of tooling, test units required for certification and learning hours (first units have much higher production hours due to employee training and modification of tools and fixtures).
-These up-front costs of developing products are borne by the manufacturer, and therefore, are only recovered when the project reaches the production phase, and then usually on an amortization basis over the projected program life.
+Up-front costs generally include engineering, design and manufacture of tooling, and test units required for certification.
+These up-front costs of developing products are borne by the manufacturer, and are recovered when the project reaches the production phase, usually on an amortization basis over the projected program life.
 See "Risks Inherent in Magellan's Business - Customer unit deliveries may not reach the number projected when the basis for amortization of non-recurring costs is established".